- Plays & Info

 Some of the new works that have been produced at WT include:

-- The world premiere of PigPen Theatre Co.’s The Hunter and the Bear: A Musical Folk Tale, debuting in December 2016.
-Previously, PigPen and WT had collaborated on revising their off-Broadway hit The Old Man and The Old Moon under the co-direction of Stuart Carden before its production here in 2013.
+The world premiere of PigPen Theatre Co.’s The Hunter and the Bear, debuted in December 2016.
+Previously, PigPen and WT had collaborated on revising their off-Broadway hit The Old Man and The Old Moon under the co-direction of Stuart Carden before its production at Writers Theatre in 2013.
 The revised version has gone on to be produced at Williamstown Theatre Festival, New Victory Theatre, ArtsEmerson and The Old Globe.

 Additionally, we have been honored to host a number of acclaimed playwrights while presenting productions of their work on our stages, including: